AdobeDocs/commerce-merchant-services.en/help/product-recommendations/overview.md

 ---
 title: Overview
-description: Product recommendations are a powerful marketing tool that you can use to increase conversions, boost revenue, and stimulate shopper engagement.
+description: [!DNL Product Recommendations] are a powerful marketing tool that you can use to increase conversions, boost revenue, and stimulate shopper engagement.
 ---
 # Overview